GoldenEye 007 (1997 video game): Reception

 Despite low expectations among the gaming media and an unsuccessful showing at the Electronic Entertainment Expo in Atlanta in 1997, GoldenEye 007 received widespread acclaim from critics and was a commercial success.
 In 1998, it sold approximately 2.1 million copies.
 By 2001, it had sold over seven million copies worldwide.
 Overall, GoldenEye 007 sold more than eight million units worldwide, making it the third-best-selling Nintendo 64 game, behind Super Mario 64 and Mario Kart 64.
-According to a paper published on the website of the Entertainment Software Association, the game grossed $250 million worldwide.
+According to a paper published on the website of the Entertainment Software Association, the game grossed $250 million worldwide, more than 70% of the movie's box office despite having only 3.3% of the movie's budget.

 Graphically, GoldenEye 007 was praised for its varied and detailed environments, realistic animations, and special effects such as glass transparencies and lingering smoke.
 Nintendo Power said the frame rate in multiplayer games was high, while Electronic Gaming Monthly described it as somewhat choppy and sluggish.
 The zoomable sniper rifle was praised as one of the most impressive and entertaining features, with Edge describing it as a "novel twist" and Jeff Gerstmann of GameSpot noting its ability to alleviate the distance fog.
 The music was praised for its inclusion of the "James Bond Theme" and for adding ambience.
 Some levels begin in lifts and feature transitions from elevator music to full soundtracks, which Gerstmann cited as an illustration of the attention to detail.

 The gameplay was highlighted for its depth and requiring more stealth and intelligence than earlier first-person shooters.
 IGN's Doug Perry called GoldenEye 007 an immersive game which "blends smart strategy gameplay with fast-action gunmanship".
 Similarly, Greg Sewart of Gaming Age remarked that players have "a bit of freedom as to what they want to do in any given situation, and what order the directives are completed in".
 Reviewers also enjoyed the wide variety of weapons and the multi-objective-based missions, stating that they kept the game fresh.
 The controls were praised for being more intuitive than Acclaim's earlier well-received Nintendo 64 first-person shooter Turok: Dinosaur Hunter, though some found the cursor targeting difficult to master.
 GameRevolution credited the gameplay for being realistic and different from other shooters, but also criticised the campaign for being badly paced.
 The publication noted that GoldenEye 007 "takes it for granted that you have already seen the movie" and that players may get stuck due to the game's lack of orientation.